 Another great thing about this meal is that it freezes beautifully.
 After you bake it, let it cool and then cut into portions.
 Wrap each individually and then freeze!
 Easy meal when you don’t want to cook.

 This bad boy is RICH.
-Serve it with a big salad: something fresh, green, and with a bit of acid for some approximation of balance.
+Serve it with green beans or a big salad: something fresh, green, and with a bit of acid for some approximation of balance.

 While deep in quarantine, a friend organized an online cooking class with a local woman.
 She normally offers them in person and I’d been wanting to take one ever since we arrived, but somehow hadn’t made the time!
 Enter: virtual cooking class.